St. Patrick's, Greenock, Scotland

 WEEKDAY MASS: Tuesday-Saturday: 10.00am

-Weekday Readings: 23rd.
-Week of Ordinary Time: Year 1
+Weekday Readings: 11th.
+Week in Ordinary Time: Year 1

 Exposition of the Blessed Sacrament: Tuesday-Friday: 9.00-9.30am